bendavieshe3/draw-things-tool/README.md

 ## TODO

 ### Documentation
-- [ ] Specify Node.js and npm versions in the prerequisites.
+- [x] Specify Node.js and npm versions in the prerequisites.
 - [ ] Add more detailed usage examples.
-- [ ] Describe how to run tests if any.
+- [ ] Describe how to run tests (once added).
 - [ ] Specify the license in the License section.
 - [ ] Add any other missing information.
+- [ ] Complete Acknowledgements - focus on inspirational scripts
+- [ ] Writing contributing document (depends on various other implementations)

 ### Code - Functional
 - [x] Remove file saved noisy output from generation